 We often hear the words “mindfulness” and “compassion” as interchangeable, positive attributes to embody and integrate into our lives.
 Although complimentary, mindfulness and compassion are not the same.

-You’ll recall from last week’s posting, How to Mindfully Meditate in Marriage, that mindfulness is about maintaining a moment-to-moment awareness and acceptance of your thoughts, feelings, physiology, and surrounding environment.
+How to Mindfully Meditate in Marriage discusses that mindfulness is about maintaining a moment-to-moment awareness and acceptance of your thoughts, feelings, physiology, and surrounding environment.
 When we talk about mindfulness, we also hear the term “loving kindness.”

 So, what do these words really mean, how are they interwoven, and why is practicing them within marriage so important?